 USDA Hardiness Zone 5a-8a

 RHS Hardiness Rating H5

 Taxonomic note In cultivation in the UK Pterostyrax hispidus has historically included P. psilophyllus.
-These species have a number of morphological characteristics to distinguish them as well as disjunct natural ranges; P. hispidus is endemic to Japan and P. psilophyllus is from Western China.
+These species have a number of morphological characteristics to distinguish them as well as disjunct natural ranges; furthermore P. hispidus is endemic to Japan while P. psilophyllus is from Western China.
 With the historic taxonomic confusion between these two species it might well be that some specimens of Pterostyrax hispidus in cultivation are erroneously named and might be P. psilophyllus.

 This is another species in the Styrax family that should be more widely cultivated.
 This Pterostyrax species, as the common name suggests, is scented with a pleasant lemony citrus fragrance from an abundance of flowers.
 In autumn and winter there is additional interest from the persistent, hairy fruits.

 This species has been in cultivation since the late 19th century.
 Previous editions (e.g. Bean 1981a), stated that this species was introduced into cultivation in 1875, however this was actually the first recorded flowering in cultivation, (Carriere 1875), the plants had been imported several years earlier from Japan.
 The species flowered in late May 1875 in the nurseries of Messieurs Thibault & Keteleer, at Sceaux and the Museum and Botanic Garden in Paris.